wdbo/webdocbook/README.md

 Globally or for each of your DocBook directories, the following routes are available:

 -   `*/sitemap`: build a sitemap XML from this position and through its children,
--   `*/notes`: build a page referencing all footnotes from this position and through its children,
--   `*/glossary`: build a page referencing all glossary entries from this position and through its children,
--   `*/bibliography`: build a page referencing all bibliographic entries from this position and through its children,
 -   `*/rss`: build an RSS feed of contents from this position and through its children,
--   `*/search?s=A&ln=LN`: process a search of string "A" in contents from this position and through its children in the specified language if defined.
+-   `*/search?s=A&lang=LN`: process a search of string "A" in contents from this position and through its children in the specified language if defined.

 For each file of your DocBook, the following routes are available:

--   `*/ln?LN`: get this content in LN language if present,
+-   `*/?lang=LN`: get this content in LN language if present,
 -   `*/download`: download the original file of the page,
 -   `*/htmlonly`: get the plain HTML version of the page,
 -   `*/plain`: get the plain text version of the page.